cs3216/cs3216.github.io/assignments/facebook.md

 <span>.hide()</span> methods *are* actually shortcut methods for
 <span>.animate()</span>.
 Several other similar shortcut methods exist;
 thus, it would be wise to consult the jQuery documentation before proceeding to implement your own custom animation.
-If jQuery animations don’t rock your boat, you can use CSS3 animations instead.
+If jQuery animations don't rock your boat, you can use CSS3 animations instead.

 <div class="box">